Contrast-Security-OSS/docs/content/user/apps/DiscoverVulns.md

 You may also explore additional details on your vulnerabilities using a manual method.

-> **Example:** This cURL request retrieves a list of vulnerabilities in which each vulnerability includes a list of the applications in which it was found.
+> **Example:** This cURL request retrieves a list of vulnerabilities that also shows a list of the applications in which each vulnerability was found.
 The jq tool formats the data as CSV for use in a custom report.
 ```
 curl -H "Authorization: $(echo -n $username:$servicekey
 base64)" -H "API-Key: $apikey" https://app.contrastsecurity.com/Contrast/api/ng/$orgid/orgtraces/filter?expand=request